UBC-MDS/num_theory/README.md

 ### Relevance in the Python Ecosystem

 This package complements existing Python libraries by offering a targeted collection of number theory utilities specifically for solving Project Euler problems.
+Project Euler is a collection of challenging mathematical and computational problems designed to be solved with programming.
+The problems emphasize number theory, combinatorics, and algorithmic efficiency, making them popular among math and coding enthusiasts.
+While some problems can be solved with pen and paper, most require writing efficient code to handle large inputs.
+It's widely used for sharpening problem-solving skills and learning algorithm optimization.

 Related Packages: